mumoshu/aws-secret-operator/README.md

 1. Why not use AWS SSM Parameter Store as a primary source of secrets?

+   **Pros:**

    Parameter Store has an efficient API to batch get multiple secrets sharing a same prefix.

+   **Cons:**

-However, its rate limit is known to be too low.
+   Its **API rate limit** is way too low.
 This has been discussed in several places in the Internet:

    - https://github.com/segmentio/chamber/issues/84#issuecomment-437728047
    - https://www.stackery.io/blog/serverless-secrets/